astriaorg/docs/docs/local-rollup/1-introduction.md

 __NEVER__ use a private key you use on a live network.
 :::

-You can add genesis account(s) to your rollup during configuration.
+Specify the accounts which will be funded at the genesis block of your EVM rollup.

 You can create an account using: